mhakantekbaskaymet/hmdevicetest/README.md

 ## Overview 🌐

-Welcome to the Online Keyboard Tester!
+Welcome to the Online Device Tester!
 This interactive web application is designed to help you ensure that every key on your keyboard is functioning perfectly.
 Whether you're a programmer, gamer, or just a keyboard enthusiast, it's essential to have confidence in your keyboard's reliability.
 <br/><br/>

 ## How to Use 🚀

-Just head over to **[Online Keyboard Tester Website](https://mostafa-abbasi.github.io/KeyboardTester)** and start pressing those keys!
+Just head over to **[Online Device ard Tester Website](https://mostafa-abbasi.github.io/KeyboardTester)** and start pressing those keys!
 It will instantly respond to your every keystroke.
 <br/><br/>

 ## Features 🌟